cdpadilla42/chrisdpadilla.com/_posts/esmmigration.md

 All said, I feel a lot _less_ crazy knowing that it's because of a broad, industry wide gradual migration. 🙃

-P.S.: [Mocking](/mockingpackages) is also probably the best answer to this issue.
+P.S.: Mocking **is** also probably the best answer to this issue from a testing methodology standpoint.
 It works for [Uncle Dave](https://daverupert.com/2023/01/using-ai-to-appease-jest/).